shivankar-p/St-Judes/README.md

 # SJFL Revive

-An app that facilitates the communication process between the cancer struck poeple seeking rehabilitation and the noble workers at SJFL.
+An app that facilitates the communication process between the cancer struck people seeking rehabilitation and the noble workers at SJFL.

 ## Running the App
 * Clone the repository in the Language branch